khalidx/resource-x/README.md

 # Deploy the API with mock integration to AWS API Gateway
 rx deploy <file>

+# Undeploy the API from AWS API Gateway
+rx undeploy <file>

 # Remove the generated .rx/ directory
 rx clean
 ```